Interior : Theatre as Platform

 The interior concept for the Philharmonie was developed together with the Philharmonie in Haarlem and van Dongen-Koschuch | Architects and Planners, launched on the 14th of April 2015.

 Each year new designers are invited to share their work and stories as part of a Design Platform within the classical concert hall setting.
-The latest event took place on the 14th of February 2017.
-This years graduate participants are Jasser van Oort, de Intuitie Fabriek, Paul Ketz, Željka Zrnić, Joost Dankelman, Chan Chiao Chun, Ward Wijnant and Francoise Oostwegel.
-There is also a room dedicated to local Haarlemmer designers Marianne Weiland, Annemieke Terstal and Maarten Barnhoorn.
+The latest event took place on the 14th of February 2017, opening with a unique dance performance which utilized the design pieces, transforming them into interactive partners.
+Graduates included Jasser van Oort, de Intuitie Fabriek, Paul Ketz, Željka Zrnić, Joost Dankelman, Chan Chiao Chun, Ward Wijnant and Francoise Oostwegel.
+A new room was added to the platform, dedicated to local Haarlemmer designers Marianne Weiland, Annemieke Terstal and Maarten Barnhoorn.
 In its third year, the Philharmonie's Design Platform has also begun purchasing its favourite pieces as part of a unique permanent collection for public use.

 The Philharmonie is a 11000m2 concert hall building, with 200 events per year and around 70,000 visitors, attending a range of events from local concerts to international conferences. vD-K Architects (and namely, Frits van Dongen, the former Rijksbouwmeester) was asked to develop a new interior concept that would make more use of the valuable cultural space.